Secure Multi-Source Multicast: Linear Code Construction for Individual-SMSM

-be a parity check matrix, which we assume has rank $k^{\prime}$.
-This linear code defines $2^{k-w}$ cosets, one of them is the code itself.
-We denote the cosets by $\{A_m\}$ , $1\leq m \leq 2^{k-w}$.
-Note that each coset is of size $2^{w}$.
-Hence the cosets of this code correspond to the bins we used in \Cref{SecureGossipAlgorithmMultiplex}.
+be a parity check matrix for the code.
+This linear code defines $q^{u(k-w)}$ cosets, one of them is the code itself.
+We denote the cosets by $\{A_m\}$, $1\leq m \leq q^{u(k-w)}$.
+Note that each coset is of size $q^{uw}$.
+Hence, the cosets of this code correspond to the bins we used in \Cref{SecureGossipAlgorithmMultiplex}, yet over a field $F_{q^u}$, such that there are many more cosets, and each is larger.

 Let $\textbf{G}$ be a generator matrix for $\mathcal{C}$.
 We thus denote

 and we select a matrix